 Research Impact

-This research provides a robust model for integrating anti-doping education into university curricula, directly empowering future Athlete Support Personnel to foster clean sport and protect athlete welfare globally.
+This research provides a robust framework for integrating anti-doping education into university sports science curricula, crucial for empowering future Athlete Support Personnel to champion clean sport and protect athlete welfare.